Click-through rates. The percentage of online ad views that turn into those ever-precious clicks. How much do they matter?

 Subsequent repetition and placement present other aspects to the time form.
 In this case, the viewer’s peripheral perception of the ad will extend into the repeated showings.
 Through understanding additional factors such as memory recall, advertisers can shape the visual form of the ad around those perspectives.

-To make a lasting impression, write an engaging ad
+To make a lasting impression, write an engaging ad and build your brand

 By focusing on the elements of the ad that are most likely to be recalled in the minds of viewers on each occasion, advertisers can reinforce their brand recognition and message comprehension.